tombelieber/FreeDocGPT/README.md

 - Embedding Gemma helps the app quickly "remember" what's in your files.
 - With Ollama, these run on your computer — no cloud accounts, no fees, and your files never leave your device.

-Why we built FreeDocBuddy:
+Why we built FreeDocGPT:
-- So you don’t miss this moment just because it used to be “too technical”.
+- So you don't miss this moment just because it used to be "too technical".
-- A friendly app: drop files, press “Index”, then ask questions in plain language.
+- A friendly app: drop files, press "Index", then ask questions in plain language.
-- Sensible defaults baked in; you don’t need to know how it works inside.
+- Sensible defaults baked in; you don't need to know how it works inside.

 In short: Modern local models make trustworthy, private document help possible at home.
-FreeDocBuddy puts it one click away.
+FreeDocGPT puts it one click away.

 ## 👋 For Everyone (No Tech Needed)